jifffffy/swig-examples/README.md

 ## Introduction

-A gradle project with the CMake build system using the CLion IDE.
+A gradle project with the CMake build system using the Vscode IDE.

 ## Build instructions